Acclime helps you set up, manage & advance your business in China and beyond.

-As the world’s second-largest economy, China has attracted a large amount of foreign capital to conduct business in China through the establishment of foreign-invested companies.
-In view of the current complex and sophisticated investment environment in China, the supervision of foreign investment by local governments is becoming much stricter.
+As the world’s second-largest economy, China has attracted a large amount of foreign capital to conduct business in China by establishing foreign-invested companies.
+Given the current complex and sophisticated investment environment in China, local governments’ supervision of foreign investment is becoming much stricter.

-To track the financial performance of these companies, foreign-invested companies are required to submit audited financial statements to related authorities for annual inspection and tax filing.
+To track these companies’ financial performance, foreign-invested companies must submit audited financial statements to related authorities for annual inspection and tax filing.

 This article illustrates what a proper financial statement audit entails and the value and how it can benefit businesses in China.